Season for Change

 Inspiring urgent climate action

-Season for Change is a nationwide programme of artistic and cultural events that celebrate the environment and inspire urgent climate action, delivered by Julie’s Bicycle and Artsadmin.
+Season for Change is a UK-wide cultural programme inspiring urgent and inclusive action on climate change, delivered by Julie’s Bicycle and Artsadmin.

 From June 2020 onwards, Season for Change aims to energise artists and cultural organisations to put climate action at the heart of their programming, with a priority of centring communities and groups that have been previously underrepresented in and excluded from conversations about culture and climate.